Paul Bradford Sugarcraft School - Online Cake Decorating School

 First I'd like to say that this is not a paid advertisement.
 All the views expressed in this post are mine alone and I'm responsible for my own opinion.

-Since my last two recent post - Cake Decorating as a profession or hobby and choosing the right cake decorating courses on line, I've decided that I'd share my review on some of the classes and courses.
+Since my last two recent post - Cake Decorating as a profession or hobby and Which online cake decorating School should I join, I've decided that I'd share my review on some of the classes and courses.
 I hope that it will help you when making a choice.